JuliaDataScience/JuliaDataScience/contents/stats.md

 sco(s; process=without_caption_label)
 ```

-As we can see, the median differs substantially from the mean.
+As we can see, the outcome of median differs substantially from the mean.

 ### Mode {#sec:stats_central_mode}